By now, you probably already know that the key to business and revenue growth isn't just bringing in new customers.

 Surprise reciprocity is a surprise gift or gesture.
 An example of this would be when you send your customer free swag or tickets to a company event without warning.

-Trumpeted reciprocity is when the person giving or doing something beneficial does so in a way that reveals that they are going above and beyond.
 It doesn't mean you document and put all the great things you do in a monthly report, but it is obvious to the customer that what you are doing is outside the normal scope of the working relationship.
-An example of this would be giving your customer early access to a new product or feature.

 13. Invest in customer service tools.

 If you want to create a delightful customer experience, your team needs to be well-equipped to do so.
-Having the right tools are your disposal not only creates convenience for your employees but for customers as well.
+Having the right tools at your disposal not only creates convenience for your employees but for customers as well.

 They don't have to put a customer on hold or set up an additional meeting to troubleshoot a minor problem.
 This makes your team more versatile and keeps customers happy throughout the purchasing experience.